Ex-NRA Ad Firm: Um, Wayne LaPierre is Lying

 In a new filing against the National Rifle Association, lawyers for ad agency Ackerman McQueen suggest that longtime NRA executive Wayne LaPierre is lying about a critical moment in the gun rights group’s recent leadership shake up.

 At issue is multi-million-dollar litigation between the NRA and its ex-ad firm.
-In court filings of its own, the NRA has alleged that North’s falling out with the group came in part because he withheld information from the NRA about payments he took from Ackerman McQueen, which had served as the gun rights group’s primary ad contractor until just months ago.
+In court filings of its own, the NRA has alleged that Oliver North, the groups's for president, was ousted in part because he withheld information from the NRA about payments he took from Ackerman McQueen, which had served as the gun rights group’s primary ad contractor until just months ago.
 The NRA claims North kept the nature of his deal with Ackerman McQueen a secret from LaPierre and the gun group’s leadership.

 It’s a messy new chapter in the months-long legal battle between the NRA and the ad firm it used for more than three decades.
 And it comes as the gun group has jettisoned senior staff and faced revolts from grassroots activists and donors.